Acts 5:30 and 10:39 - "whom ye slew AND hanged on a tree"

 "The God of our fathers raised up Jesus, whom ye slew AND hanged on a TREE."

 Mr. James White says on page 225 of his book The KJV Controversy: "The NKJV corrects the problem seen in the KJV rendering.
 Peter did not say that the Jews HAD SLAIN Jesus AND THEN HUNG (caps mine) him on a tree.
 Instead they put the Lord to death BY hanging Him upon the tree.
 It is difficult to see exactly where the KJV derived its translation, as there is no "and" in the text to separate "slew" and "hanged on a tree."
+[End of James White's comments]

 James White objects to the AV's "and" but has no problem with the insertion of "by" in the modern versions.
-As a matter of fact the NIV, NASB, NKJV, RSV, NRSV, all insert the little word "by".
+As a matter of fact the NIV, NASB, NKJV, RSV, NRSV, ESV all insert the little word "by".
 There is nothing incorrect about "adding" the word "and" when used before a participle, as is the case here.
 In fact, ALL bible versions do this scores of times.
-To see just a few of the numerous examples of this, look at the NASB adding the word "and" in Acts 2:23; 5:40; 9:37,39; Matthew 2:21; 4:9,13; 26:56 and John 19:2.
+To see just a few of the numerous examples of this, look at the NASB and ESV adding the word "and" in Acts 2:23; 5:40; 9:37,39; Matthew 2:21; 4:9,13; 26:56 and John 19:2.

 In Acts 5:30 and 10:39 the word "and" does not refer to a sequence of events, but to an additional description of what took place.
 James White reads into the passage something that is NOT there, and then criticizes the KJB for something it does not do.
 He said: "Peter did not say that the Jews HAD SLAIN Jesus AND THEN HUNG him on a tree."
-He is right; but neither does the King James Bible say this.
+He is right; BUT NEITHER DOES THE KING JAMES BIBLE SAY THIS!

 The use of "and" in this manner is common English grammar describing events which take place simultaneously.
-"We watched the college football game, and had a great time, and we ate hot dogs and drank Cokes, and clapped and yelled till we were hoarse."
+"We watched the college football game, AND had a great time, AND we ate hot dogs AND drank Cokes, AND clapped AND yelled till we were hoarse."

 The NASB not only adds the word "by" which also is not in any Greek text, but more importantly it translates the word xulon, which means "tree" or "wood", as "cross".
-The word for cross is stauros, not xulon, and by translating it as cross instead of the proper "tree", the NASB misses the whole point of what the Holy Ghost is saying through Peter.
+The word for cross is stauros, not xulon, and by translating it as cross instead of the proper "tree", the NASB misses the whole point of what the Holy Ghost is saying in this verse through Peter.

 Deuteronomy 21:22-23 says: "And if any man have committed a sin worthy of death, and he be to be put to death, and thou hang him on a TREE: His body shall not remain all night upon the TREE, but thou shalt in any wise bury him that day; (FOR HE THAT IS HANGED IS ACCURSED OF GOD;)" (caps mine)